chrispouliot/email-event-tracker/README.md

-# email-package-tracker
+# email-event-tracker
-Scan emails for package delivery links and keep track of delivery dates
+Scan emails for events and add them to your calendar